wallarm/product-documentation/docs/3.2/updating-migrating/what-is-new.md

 ### Changes in supported installation platforms

-* Added support for CloudLinux OS 6.x (CentOS 6.x)
+* Added support for CloudLinux OS 6.x
 * Dropped support for the operating system Ubuntu 16.04 LTS (xenial)

 [See the full list of supported platforms →](../admin-en/supported-platforms.md)